 Where an Official Contractor has been designated to perform services for an Exhibitor-- such as the rental of furniture, setup of exhibits, electrical work, plumbing, labor, or any other service--no Exhibitor or representative shall contract for such services with other than the said Official Contractor unless permission has been secured in writing in advance from Exhibit Management.
 Exhibit Management assumes no responsibility or liability for any of the services performed or materials delivered by the contractors.

-Exhibitor will not be permitted to store packing crates and boxes in the booth or the Walter E. Washington Convention Center during the Exhibition, but these, when properly marked, will be stored and returned to the booth by Service Contractors.
+Exhibitor will not be permitted to store packing crates and boxes in the booth or the BCEC during the Exhibition, but these, when properly marked, will be stored and returned to the booth by Service Contractors.
 It is the Exhibitor’s responsibility to mark and identify all crates and boxes.
 Crates and boxes not properly labeled may be destroyed.
 No trunks, cases, or packing material shall be brought into or out of the Exhibit Space during Exhibit Hours.

 12. PHOTOGRAPHS & RECORDING